CollinsGichuki/Background-Work/README.md

 # Background-Work
-An android app that demonstrates scheduling background tasks.
+An android app that demonstrates scheduling background tasks using Jetpack Libraries.

 ## Table of contents
 - [Description](#description)